Explore All Topics

 • Light housework related to the qualifying individual’s care

-• Gross wages paid for qualified services, plus your portion of:
+• If the care provider is a household employee, gross wages paid for qualified services, plus your portion of:

 • Social Security